Think-and-Dev/deploy-eip-1820-web3-rsk/README.md

 # Usage

-To ensure that the EIP 1820 Registry contract exists on the network you are using, use the `setup1820` function:
+To deploy EIP 1820 Registry contract on the network you are using

 ```javascript
 const { deploy1820 } = require('@thinkanddev/deploy-eip-1820-web3-rsk')